Bitcoin Mining Hardware Reviews & Comparison

 Ebang mainly engages in R&D, manufacture and sales of fiber optical telecommunication products.
 The company is also one of the largest ASIC chip manufacturers in their region.
 Ebang miners carry the Ebit brand.

 Bitfury is a veteran Bitcoin hardware and software company formed back in 2011.
-The company conducts large-scale mining operations on its own and currently accounts for 5% of the Bitcoin network hashrate.
+The company conducts large-scale mining operations on its own and has been known to account for large amounts of the Bitcoin network hashrate.

 The blockbox ac by Bitfury